Ex-Post Evaluation: Madagascar RANO-HP

 The Madagascar Rural Access to New Opportunities for Health and Prosperity (RANO-HP), implemented from 2009 to 2013, aimed to increase sustainable access to safe water supply, improve sanitation coverage, and expand hygiene practices for communities in Madagascar.

-Through household survey and interviews with beneficiaries, the evaluation team explored barriers and facilitators of sustainability, focusing on activity’s sanitation and hygiene components.
+Through household survey and interviews with beneficiaries, the evaluation team explored barriers and facilitators of sustainability, focusing on the activity’s sanitation and hygiene components.
 These included:

 - community-led total sanitation (CLTS)